hexereii/BerryHUD/readme.txt

 berryhud b8
-Added a second number for uber % next to crosshair (hudmediccharge.res) Made the background for the heal/targetid overheal buff the same as the normal one (hudanimations_hex.txt) Added alternative Spy menu (disguise_menu folder, in alternatives)
+Added a second number for uber % next to crosshair (hudmediccharge.res) Made the background for the heal/targetid overheal buff the same as the normal one (hudanimations_hex.txt, spectatorguihealth.res, Added alternative Spy menu (disguise_menu folder, in 'alternatives for berryhud')

+berryhud b9
+Moved the uber counter over towards the HP for easier accessibility (hudmediccharge.res) Made the meter at the bottom of the screen as Medic slightly smaller (hudmediccharge.res) Fixed overheal loop so that the colours don't linger after overheal (hudanimations_hex.txt)